Lingo56/portfolio/content/projects/Nvidia-Reflex-App.md

 ### Key Findings

 1. **Latency Reduction**:

-   - Reflex can significantly reduce latency, especially under high GPU load conditions.
+   Reflex can significantly reduce latency, especially under high GPU load conditions.
 This was confirmed by t-tests with near-zero p-values.

 2. **Impact of Graphics Settings**:

-   - Reflex minimizes the increase in latency caused by higher graphical settings, with regression analysis showing a much lower slope for Reflex On compared to Reflex Off.
+   Reflex minimizes the increase in latency caused by higher graphical settings, with regression analysis showing a much lower slope for Reflex On compared to Reflex Off.

 3. **Consistency Across Games**:
-   - Reflex's effectiveness is consistent across different games under high GPU load but shows minimal impact under low GPU load.
+   Reflex's effectiveness is consistent across different games under high GPU load but shows minimal impact under low GPU load.

 ### Challenges and Limitations

 - **Hardware Variability**: The analysis did not account for differences in hardware configurations, which could influence Reflex's effectiveness.
 - **Shader Caching**: Some data may have been affected by stuttering due to uncompiled shaders during benchmarking.
-- **Scope Constraints**: Due to page limits, the report only includes a fraction of the detailed analysis conducted.

 ### Tools and Techniques